A GUIDE TO THE SHAKE-UP IN ITV

 Pinky & Perky: A series of 15-minute shows featuring the famous puppets Pinky and Perky and their colleagues.

-Best of Enemies: Situation comedy written by Vince Powell and Hurry Driver about two members of Parliament: a young Labour newcomer to the House of Commons and a wily old Tory.
+Best of Enemies: Situation comedy written by Vince Powell and Harry Driver about two members of Parliament: a young Labour newcomer to the House of Commons and a wily old Tory.
 Tim Barrett and Robert Coote star.

 Father, Dear Father: Patrick Cargill stars as the divorced father of two very highly nubile mini-skirted teenage daughters with Sally Bazely as his literary agent and good friend.

 Comedy Tonight: A season of six new comedy plays written by top authors including Ronald Wolfe and Ronald Chesney, Vince Powell and Harry Driver and Dave Freeman.

 Sid James: A new series, as yet untitled, written by Vince Powell and Harry Driver, starring Sid James.

 Horne-a-Plenty: Comedy-Revue starring Kenneth Horne assisted by Sheila Steafel and Kenneth’s friends, which might well bear an amazing resemblance to the radio series Round the Horne.

 Already announced are two one hour specials starring Tommy Cooper; The Max Bygraves Show; Liberace in London; An Evening with Jack Benny, in which comedian Jack Benny conducts and stars with the London Philharmonic Orchestra at the Royal Albert Hall; a comedy concert with Victor Borge; The Frankie Howerd Show and, of course, The Goons, a half-hour radio show for television starring Peter Sellers, Spike Milligan and Harry Secombe.